imohitch/DeepLearningOnAndroid/SETUP.md

 or this page if .MNSTActivity is above
 ![Image 7](images/tf_2_mnist_small.jpg)

-try running both apps by switching positions of the activities entries there
+**try running both apps by switching positions of the activities entries there.
+Else you will have two apps installed with name TF-MNIST and TF-BASIC, run from there.
+You may need to kill the first app before opening second app.**

 ## 3.Overview of Java code in app